MachineThing/docker-lamp/README.md

 # LAMP Site

-A simple LAMP stack website that runs on Docker.
+A LAMP stack website that runs on Docker.

-Docker info:
+## Containers
-- MariaDB
+- webserver - The webserver running PHP 8.1 and Apache
-- Apache HTTP server
+- database - The database running MariaDB
-- PHP 8.1
+- chatroom - Chatroom server made with Python